therealbstern/apcupsd/doc/manual/manual.rst

 standard apcupsd options can be used on the Windows version.
 In addition, the following Windows only options are implemented:

-/service     Start apcupsdas a service
+/service     Start apcupsd as a service
 /run         Run the apcupsd application
 /install     Install apcupsd as a service in the system registry /remove      Uninstall apcupsd from the system registry